Search⌘ K

 What is the vision transformer?

-We’ve talked about transformers—the powerful models behind language AI that can chat, write essays, and even create stories.
+We’ve discussed transformers—the powerful models behind language AI that can chat, write essays, and even generate stories.
 Transformers are fantastic at understanding sequences—words in a sentence, for example.
 But could transformers also learn to understand images?
 At first glance, it seems tricky.
 Images aren’t words, after all—they’re pictures!

-But imagine for a moment that we could turn images into something that transformers can naturally process—something like ...
+But imagine for a moment that we could turn images into something that transformers can naturally process—something like visual sentences.
+This ...